 - K.H.
 Koehler, author of RAIJU: A KAIJU HUNTER NOVEL

 If you're interested in contributing, please read my SUBMISSION GUIDELINES.

 That same year, I attended my first World Horror Convention, which took place in Atlanta, Georgia.

-In 2000 I volunteered for the San Diego Comic-Con. it was excellent!
-I attended the San Diego Comic-Con every year for the next ten years right up until 2011.2001 through 2002 I had my fiction and non fiction published in various books like DECADENCE ONE (edited by Monica J. O'Rourke), RANDOM ACTS OF WEIRDNESS (edited by Brian Knight), and DECADENCE TWO (edited by Monica J. O'Rourke).
+In 2000 I volunteered for the San Diego Comic-Con.
+It was excellent!
+I attended the San Diego Comic-Con every year for the next ten years right up until 2011.
+2001 through 2002 I had my fiction and non fiction published in various books like DECADENCE ONE (edited by Monica J. O'Rourke), RANDOM ACTS OF WEIRDNESS (edited by Brian Knight), and DECADENCE TWO (edited by Monica J. O'Rourke).
 In the last two anthologies I also designed the book covers.

 We all know what happened that year.
-The death of writer Richard Laymon and the U.S. terrorist attack by insane fanatics.
+The unexpected death of writer Richard Laymon and the U.S. terrorist attack by insane fanatics.
 But that's not my biography.
 Here are a few other things that happened in my life that year.